Visiting & Staying

-Children's National Health System's Main Campus is easily accessible if you are driving or taking public transportation.
-Our Main Campus also has onsite parking for families.
+Children's National Health System's main campus is easily accessible if you are driving or taking public transportation, and has onsite parking for families.

 Children’s National has two Emergency Departments to meet the needs of our patients.
 For your convenience, Children’s National offers real-time information on the wait times at our Emergency Departments.

 At Children’s National Health System, our approach to caring for patients involves the entire family.
 As our partner in care, we work closely with you to ensure the best outcomes and a positive experience while your child is a patient with us.

 Learn about our privacy commitment, patient rights, and who to contact if you have concerns.

 Learn about our retail food operations, dining cards, coffee bars, vending machines, and kosher pantry at Children's National.